 Rather than describing a group of self-reported ladybug allergic individuals, this author12 performed two retrospective surveys within an allergy clinic population in northern West Virginia.
-Patients had been routinely skin tested for Harmonia axyridis hypersensitivity since 2001.
-The whole body Harmonia axyridis extract was prepared locally.
-In the first survey, all skin test panels performed from 2001 through 2004 were analyzed.
+Patients had been routinely skin tested for H. axyridis hypersensitivity since 2001.
+The whole-body H. axyridis extract was prepared locally.12 In the first survey, all skin test panels performed from 2001 through 2004 were analyzed.
 The usual panel contained 58 allergens.
 Of the 1839 skin tests, 24% were all-negative panels.
-Ladybug was positive on 21% of panels and exceeded in frequency only by cat 24%, cockroach 27%, house dust mites 40%, and a few pollens (Hickory, Maple, grass).
-Single-positive panels made up 12% of all skin tests.
-Of the single-positive tests, 8% were ladybug, 8% cat, 12% cockroach, and 31% HDM with any other antigen making up less that 3%.
+Ladybug was positive on 21% of panels and exceeded in frequency only by cat (24%), cockroach (27%), house-dust mites (40%), and a few pollens (Hickory, Maple, and grass).
+Singlepositive panels made up 12% of all skin tests.
+Of the single-positive tests, 8% were ladybug, 8% were cat, 12% were cockroach, and 31% were house dust mite with any other antigen making up <3%.
 Ladybug and cockroach skin tests were highly concordant.
-Only ladybug demonstrated a greater skin-test prevalence in rural vs. urban homes.
+Only ladybug showed a greater skin test prevalence in rural versus urban homes.
 The second survey reviewed 400 randomly chosen allergy clinic charts and focused on ladybug exposures and allergy symptoms (Table 1).
-While overall allergy was equally prevalent across home demographics, ladybug home infestation was reported almost twice as often in rural homes compared to urban homes, ladybug positive skin tests were 32% more frequent in rural versus urban homes, and ladybug allergy prevalence in rural homes was twice that in urban homes.
-Although frequency of ladybug home infestation demonstrated prevalence trends similar to skin test results and ladybug allergy by home demographics, the report of infestation by ladybugs was not predictive of an individual's ladybug hypersensitivity (positive predictive value was equal to chance).
-This supports the conclusions that exposures outside the home are important for some individual's ladybug sensitization.
-It was concluded that skin testing in endemic areas must be universal.
+Although overall allergy was equally prevalent across home demographics, ladybug home infestation was reported almost twice as often in rural homes compared with urban homes, ladybug-positive skin tests were 32% more frequent in rural versus urban homes, and ladybug allergy prevalence in rural homes was twice that in urban homes.
+Although frequency of ladybug home infestation showed prevalence trends similar to skin test results and ladybug allergy by home demographics, the report of infestation by ladybugs